image0

 Transparent access to telemetry and command objects residing on any subsystem is provided via means of automatic shared memory mapping of the underlying data objects.

-The lower level objects are managed using an implementation of the OMG’s DDS or Apache Kafka.
+The lower level objects are managed using an implementation of Apache Kafka.

 The SAL provides direct access to only a small subset of the total functionality provided by the transport layers, reducing both the amount of code required, and it’s complexity, as seen by the application programmer.